geoglrb/vr-prototype-workshop/README.md

 - Open the folder you designed for your downloads, file the system appropriate file (pkg or exe) and double click the file to install Node and it’s helper applications
 - You may need to restart your terminal application after installing
 - Confirm the install with the following command
-  _ `node -v`
+  - `node -v`
-  _ A version number should be returned.
+  - A version number should be returned.

 ### Step 5.
 Note your computer local ip address

 - On mac; open terminal (if it’s not already)
 - Issue one of the following commands:
-  _ 'ifconfig | grep inet'
+  - 'ifconfig | grep inet'
-  _ Look for an ip address with 192.168.x.x number
+  - Look for an ip address with 192.168.x.x number

 * or -
-  _ `localip`
+  - `localip`
-  _ This will return your local ip address
+  - This will return your local ip address

 - On windows; open cygwin
-  _ Issue the following command
+  - Issue the following command
-  _ `ipconfig`
+  - `ipconfig`
-  _ Note the ip address under the ‘Local Area Connection’ _ It’s usually a 192.168.x.x number
+  - Note the ip address under the ‘Local Area Connection’
+  - It’s usually a 192.168.x.x number or a 10.0.0.x number

 ### Step 6.
 Install WebVR boilerplate software